 |Fowl Cays National Park||6.5 mi.
 North of Central Marsh Harbour||Fowl Cay|

-To learn more concerning snorkeling, including useful tips and suggestions for both "old pros" and beginners, read our exhaustive discussion of snorkeling in the Caribbean.
+To learn more about snorkeling, including useful tips and suggestions for beginners and "pros" read this extensive Caribbean snorkeling article.

 There's no need for a boat to get your snorkeling adventure on Great Guana Cay started, so what are you waiting for?